makerdao/community/governance/polls/Ratification Poll for MIP Amendment Subproposals (MIP102c2-SP2) - April 10, 2023.md

 ## Review

-The community may vote in this poll to express support or opposition to $mip_code being accepted and implemented in the Maker Protocol.
+The community may vote in this poll to express support or opposition to MIP102c2-SP2 being accepted and implemented in the Maker Protocol.

 A brief summary of this proposal has been provided by the MIP Author and is shown below:

-*This subproposal amends the Maker Constitution and the Scope Frameworks to include the first iteration of changes that are more long term focused, determined during March.*
+*This subproposal amends the Maker Constitution and the Scope Frameworks to include the first iteration of changes that are more long-term focused, determined during March.*

 Please review the links below to inform your position on this proposal before voting.
 * [Canonical Proposal Version](https://github.com/makerdao/mips/blob/1ece10ce109e3d3bae05a01c71bcb637b8bd01da/MIP102/MIP102c2-Subproposals/MIP102c2-SP2.md)